helenalendowski/ais_cd/README.md

 ## Raspberry Pi 4
-1. Install OpenPlotter OS on Raspberry Pi 4 https://openplotter.readthedocs.io/en/latest/getting_started/downloading.html.
+1. Download and install [OpenPlotter OS](https://openplotter.readthedocs.io/en/3.x.x/getting_started/downloading.html) on Raspberry Pi 4.
 You can follow this [tutorial on YouTube] (https://www.youtube.com/watch?v=WIW1iKOsoGk).
-1.1 Download OpenPlotter Starting version from: https://cloud.openmarine.net/s/mxrBi5K7zRj2gDq -> unzip the folder 1.2 Pi only boots from a micro SD card formatted in the "File system: FAT32".
-Prepare SD card with a [formatter for Windows/Mac OS] (https://www.sdcard.org/downloads/formatter/)
+1.1 [Download OpenPlotter Starting version](https://cloud.openmarine.net/s/mxrBi5K7zRj2gDq) and unzip the folder 1.2 Pi only boots from a micro SD card formatted in the "File system: FAT32".
+Prepare SD card with a [formatter for Windows/Mac OS](https://www.sdcard.org/downloads/formatter/)
-1.3 Download Raspberry Pi Imager: https://www.raspberrypi.com/software/ and install it.
+1.3 [Download Raspberry Pi Imager](https://www.raspberrypi.com/software/) and install it.
 Run it to write the imager that you just unzipped (in 1.1) on the SD card.
 1.4 Put SD card into Raspberry Pi, power it and follow set up wizard (set country, change password (default: "raspberry"), connect to wireless network or plugin network cable, update software).
 1.5 Reboot
-2. Set up gps. you can follow this [tutorial on YouTube](https://www.youtube.com/watch?v=umfw8uLDkc0).
+2. Set up gps. you can follow [this tutorial on YouTube](https://www.youtube.com/watch?v=umfw8uLDkc0).
 2.1 Go to "Pi" -> "OpenPlotter" -> "Serial" -> "Devices"
 2.2 Connect gps dongle to one of the Raspberry Pi ports and click "Refresh" 2.3 Click on the device, enter an alias in lower case letters at least 4 characters (e.g., "gnss"), select "NMEA 0183" for data and press "Apply"